BioArtlas: Computational Clustering of Multi-Dimensional Complexity in Bioart: Results

 \section{Results}

-I systematically assess $K\in[2,15]$ in accordance with known recommendations for cluster number selection \cite{halkidi2001clustering,milligan1985examination,kaufman1990finding}.
-The top limit $K \le 15$ satisfies three criteria: (1) \textbf{Statistical validity} necessitates a minimum of 4-5 samples per cluster for dependable internal metrics \cite{halkidi2001clustering}, resulting in $K \le N/4 \approx 20$ for our corpus of $N=81$; (2) \textbf{Interpretive manageability} beyond $K=15$ escalates cognitive load in categorical processing \cite{kaufman1990finding}; (3) \textbf{Dimensional constraints} where $K > 2D$ may jeopardize distance-based separation in a 13-dimensional space \cite{milligan1985examination}.
+I systematically assess $K\in[2,15]$ informed by the cluster number selection literature \cite{halkidi2001clustering,milligan1985examination,kaufman1990finding}.
+The top limit $K \le 15$ reflects three considerations.
+First, \textbf{statistical validity} requires adequately populated clusters for dependable internal metrics \cite{halkidi2001clustering}, and as a rule of thumb we allow 4-5 samples per cluster, giving $K \le N/4 \approx 20$ for our corpus of $N=81$.
+Second, \textbf{interpretive manageability} favors fewer clusters, since partitions beyond $K=15$ raise the cognitive load of categorical interpretation in an atlas setting.
+Third, \textbf{dimensional constraints} relative to the 13 analytic axes mean that an excessive $K$ can erode distance-based separation.
 This principled range mitigates issues related to arbitrary constraint selection while preserving atlas usability.